rackerlabs/rackspace-how-to/swap-space-on-cloud-servers.md

 product: Cloud Servers
 product_url: cloud-servers
 ---
-As of October 28, 2013, Cloud Servers built by using our base Linux&reg;
+As of October 28, 2013, cloud servers built by using our base Linux&reg;
 images are created without a dedicated swap partition and with _swappiness_ (a measure of how the Linux kernel tries to use swap memory) set to 0.
 Any Linux cloud servers that you have built from older base images or server